The Bates Method

-Under the Bates model, vision impairment is caused initially by a habit of strain: that is, the inclination to make extraneous effort when performing any task.
+Under the Bates model, vision impairment is caused by a habit of strain in the mind which leads to unnecessary effort when performing any thought or task.
 While this strain can be brought about by many different factors its solution is to learn how to obtain relaxation.

-The strain is a mental habit, the physical manifestation of strain follows suit and by utilising Bates techniques it becomes possible to gain insight into the nature of the strain - both mental and physical - by carefully observing the feedback received by the eyes as you practise.
+As such, strain is primarily a mental habit leading to physical effects that differ from person to person, both in degree and type.
+By utilising Bates techniques it becomes possible to gain insight into the nature of the strain - both mental and physical - by carefully observing the feedback received by the eyes as you practise.

 There is more to vision than just acuity

 In addition to perceiving fine detail, our eyes are constantly active and receptive to the visual world in many other respects.
-The eyes perceive light, lack of light, colour, movement, form, and depth, and while for most people these things are thought of as easy, they are more or less taken for granted.
+The eyes perceive light, darkness, shade, colour, movement, form, and depth; and while for most people these things are thought of as easy, they are more or less taken for granted and no longer enjoyed as a fundamental experience of sight.

-This is not to say that interpretation of the written word or the television screen is inherently at fault for the production of eyesight problems, but more that the subsequent lack of pure visual experience has become an issue of epidemic proportions.
-The greater the hold of the interpretational mind, the harder it becomes to simply enjoy seeing for what it is; so much so that it becomes clear that even when there is a pure visual scene in front of you, the mind is still far away thinking about other things.
+This is not to say that interpretation of the written word or the television screen is inherently at fault for the production of eyesight problems, but more that the subsequent lack of pure and natural visual experience has become an issue of epidemic proportions.
+The greater the hold of the interpretational mind, the harder it becomes to simply enjoy seeing for what it is; so much so that it becomes clear that even when there is a pure visual scene in front of a person, the mind can still be far away thinking about other things.

 Just stop